Georgetown Fall PF Online PF and LD

 Salado High School 18-22 | University of Houston 22-? | he/him/his | call me “hunter” nothing else pls, anything else makes me feel sad and icky inside.

 Hi!
 I'm Hunter.
-I debated for three years at Salado High School on the UIL, TFA, and National Circuit.
-I was coached by Tim Cook, so a lot of my thoughts and ideas surrounding debate come from him.
-That being said am not a trad debater/judge.
-I am now doing policy debate at the University of Houston.
+I debated for four years at Salado High School on the UIL, TFA, and National Circuit.
+I’m now debating at the University of Houston (Go Coogs!)

 I don't really pay much attention to cross tbh, mostly because I see it as clarification, not a speech.
 If you make an important stance in cross just point that out in your speech.